 So what can I do to get myself mortgage ready?

-When applying for a mortgage or when remortgaging, your lender will perform an affordability test on you, to see if your finances are in order and ultimately decide if you are trustworthy enough to lend money to.
+When applying for a mortgage, you'll need to pass some affordability checks to see if your finances are in order.
+This ultimately helps the lender to decide if you're trustworthy enough to lend money to.

-The tests will include a look at your income vs your expenditure, so it’s important that you are able to show that you are capable of keeping your finances in order.
+The lender will look at your income vs your expenditure, so it’s important that you can show you're capable of keeping your finances in order.